Coarse Equivalences of Euclidean Buildings

-We prove coarse (i.e. quasi-isometric) rigidity results for trees (simplicial trees and $\RR$-trees) and, more generally, for discrete and nondiscrete Euclidean buildings.
+We prove coarse (i.e. quasi-isometric) rigidity results for leafless trees (simplicial trees and $\RR$-trees with extensible geodesics) and, more generally, for discrete and nondiscrete Euclidean buildings.
 For trees, a key ingredient is a certain equivariance condition.
-Without this condition, quasi-isometric rigidity fails.
-The `infinite letters' $\mathsf X$ and $\mathsf H$ are, for example, coarsely equivalent without being isometric.
-Note, too, that any two simplicial trees of finite constant valence are coarsely equivalent without being necessarily isometric \cite{Papa}.
 Our main results are as follows.

-\textbf{Theorem I} {\em Let $G$ be a group acting isometrically on two metrically complete leafless trees $T_1,T_2$.
+\textbf{Theorem I\ } {\em Let $G$ be a group acting isometrically on two metrically complete leafless trees $T_1,T_2$.
 Assume that there is a coarse equivalence $f:T_1\rTo T_2$, that $T_1$ has at least $3$ ends and that the induced map $\partial f:\partial T_1\rTo\partial T_2$ between the ends of the trees is $G$-equivariant.
 If the $G$-action on $\partial T_1$ is $2$-transitive, then (after rescaling the metric on $T_2$) there is a $G$-equivariant isometry $\bar f:T_1\rTo T_2$ with $\partial f=\partial \bar f$.
 If $T_1$ has at least two branch points, then $\bar f$ is unique and has finite distance from $f$.}

 The precise result is \ref{MainTreeProp} below, where we also consider products of trees and Euclidean spaces.
+Without the equivariance condition, quasi-isometric rigidity fails.
+The letters \textsf{X} and \textsf{H} written infinitely large are, for example, trees which are coarsely equivalent without being isometric.
+Note, too, that any two simplicial trees of finite constant valence are coarsely equivalent without being necessarily isometric \cite{Papa}.